antonkrupin/antonkrupin.github.io/README.md

 ### `npm install`

-to install applications with all dependencys
+to install application with all dependencys

 find routes.js in src folder of project and paste your individual 'X-API-KEY' in const headers.